-Being fit on the road is essential, and these travel fitness tips should help you do so - even if your inclination doesn't!
+Being fit on the road is essential, and these travel fitness tips can help you do so - even if your inclination doesn't!

 Why is it essential?
 Because with unfamiliar food, strange beds, lapsed gym routines, poor transport or unexpected tropical pests, your health may take a beating.
 If you want to stay on the road for any length of time, you need to keep fit.
 If you're staying in hotels with gyms, that won't be a problem but if you're off the beaten path and backpacking, you'll need to keep up your strength to carry your gear and walk long distances.